-Troughs must be kept clean and stale food removed on a daily basis.
-Automatic feeding equipment must be kept clean and free of stale feed and be maintained in good working order.
+Troughs must be kept clean and stale feed removed on a daily basis.
+Automatic feeding equipment must be kept clean, in good working order, and free of contaminants.
 All stored feed must be free of bird or rodent feces and vermin.